DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 * **Responsive Design:** Acknowledged the need for media queries to ensure the layout is responsive on different screen sizes.

 ---

+#### QUIZ - Navbar Styling

+### Course Step Number: 377
+### Date Researched: 2025-08-02

+### Key Learnings:

+* **List Styling:** The quiz reinforced the use of `list-style-type` to remove visual markers from list items, a common practice for styling navigation menus.
+* **Element Stacking:** Confirmed the function of the `z-index` property in managing the visual depth of elements on a page, ensuring important elements like a sticky navbar remain on top of other content.

+---